surniaulula/wpsso/readme.txt

 * **Improvements**
 	* Added a new Pinterest Pin It image size to the SSO &gt; Image Sizes settings page.
 	* Added a new Pinterest Pin It section in the Document SSO &gt; Priority Media tab:
-		* Image ID or Image URL
+		* Image ID or an Image URL
 	* Added an SSO &gt; Advanced Settings &gt; Document Types metabox with tabs:
 		* Open Graph Types
 		* Schema Types